vippsas/vipps-design-guidelines/logo-and-mark.md

 *Use the Vipps logo with other brand logos.*

 If you're using the full logos of other brands to indicate different payment options in your payment flow, use the Vipps logo instead of the Vipps mark.
 Display "Vipps" in text next to the logo, if you're doing so for other brands.
 Don't alter the Vipps logo in any way.
-Use only the logo provided by Vipps.
+Use only the logo provided by Vipps MobilePay.

 ## Mark